 Mouchel used ABLE to model the detailed state of all 144,000 railway bridges and underpasses in Britain.
 Although the ABLE calculation engine could cope with the huge volumes

-of data, the problem was the outdated mode of data input.
-Graeme Robertson Ltd completely rewrote the interface to the ABLE engine to allow a VBA programmer at Mouchel to communicate
+of data, the problem was the outdated, clumsy, inefficient mode of data input.
+Graeme Robertson Ltd completely rewrote the interface to the ABLE engine in order to allow the VBA programmers at Mouchel to communicate directly

 Projects for all these companies were carried out efficiently and with care by Graeme Robertson Ltd (2004 - 2017).